FAQ — Working Together

 - avoiding re-traumatisation

-- supporting choice, consent, and autonomy
+- supporting choice, consent and autonomy

 Trauma-informed does not mean trauma-focused therapy or processing traumatic memories.